yecril71pl/cpp-docs.pl-pl/docs/standard-library/front-insert-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem parametru *szablonu Container*.
+Typ jest synonimem dla *kontenera*parametrów szablonu.

 ### <a name="example"></a>Przykład